 Warranties can also be prorated.
 A prorated warranty means that the mattress is only fully covered for a finite period of time, typically ranging from 1 to 10 years.
 After the full coverage time period is over, the replacement value decreases every year.
 For instance, if you have a mattress with a 10 warranty with 5 prorated years, your mattress is only fully covered for the first 5 years.
 However, after year 5 and before year 6, you would only get an 80% replacement value, and between year 6 and year 7, you would only receive a 60% replacement value.

-Before making your purchase, be sure to have your salesperson clarify the period of the warranty and, if applicable, explain how the proration will work.
+Before making your purchase, be sure to have your salesperson clarify the period of the warranty and, if applicable, explain how the warranty will work.
 Furthermore, ask specifically about the details of what’s actually considered a manufacturer defect.
 For instance, how deep does a body impression need to be for it to be considered a material defect rather than normal wear?

 Before you buy, ask all the questions you want about the retailer’s return or exchange policy.
 Commonly, mattress stores will offer a Comfort Exchange program, which means you get to sleep on the mattress for up to a certain length of time, and if it’s still not comfortable for you, you can exchange it for a different firmness or model.
 Be sure you know exactly how many nights you get to keep your first choice, and under exactly what terms you get to exchange or return it.
 Also, be sure to inquire about hidden fees, which are in the fine print of nearly all retailers’ return/exchange policies.

 Purchasing a new mattress is an exciting thing — a step in a fresh direction for your sleep, your overall health, your state of mind, your performance at work, and even your relationships.
 You’re right at the beginning of a whole new era!

 Now we’re ready to talk about what to do when you get your mattress home.